WoonTheGreat/Data-Analytics-Project/README.md

 ----

-To keep updating new projects through out the year
+To keep updating new projects throughout the year